 I don’t know what else to do so I’m praying that out there- wherever my husband is- God talks to him.
 I’m asking God to send him back, safe.
 But, before that, I hope God has a really good talk with him, puts some fear and wisdom into his soul.
 Maybe God will make the impression that others, me and our kids in particular, can’t.

-I’m looking out the kitchen window and noticing the sky darkening with greenish gray clouds.
+I’m looking out the kitchen window and notice greenish gray clouds darkening the sky.
 I go turn on the TV to see what’s happening.
 A front’s moving in and it looks like we’re in for a heck of a storm.
 Emilia’s asleep in her jumpy seat and I’m listening to Braden gaming in the dining room.
 Meteorologists are predicting severe weather and he’s terrified of lightening.
 I circulate through the house drawing all of the blinds so he can’t see what’s happening.